Accueil » Beneficial foods » Hojicha, the stress-relieving tea

 🧘🏻♀️ Reduces stress

-Hojicha tea has a soothing and relaxing effect on the mind.
+Hojicha tea has a soothing effect and is relaxing for the mind.
 Thus, it helps relieve stress, anxiety, and depression.
-In addition, it improves certain brain functions such as memory, learning, or mental sharpness.
+Moreover, it improves certain brain functions such as memory, learning, and mental sharpness.

-Like matcha, it contains theanine.
+Like the matcha, it contains theanine.
 This amino acid contributes to relaxation and stress reduction.
-Indeed, it can lower cortisol levels (or “stress hormone”) as shown by this study.
+Indeed, it is capable of reducing cortisol levels (or ‘stress hormone’) as shown by this study.

-It also boosts mental capacity and supports brain function.
+It also stimulates mental capacity and supports brain function.

 🥝 Antioxidant

-However, it is still useful for fighting free radicals and their damage.
+However, it remains useful for fighting free radicals and the damage they cause.
 It protects cells from aging.

 Finally, the polyphenols and the vitamin C it contains strengthen the immune system.